open-ug/conveyor/readme.md

 ## More information

-For more information you can check out the [official documentation](https://conveyor.open.ug).
+Visit the [official documentation](https://conveyor.open.ug). for architecture, SDK usage, and driver development.

 ## Contributing